Visiting Faculty (Glacier Bay Year)

 The Tidelines Community

 The Glacier Bay Year moves back and forth between two campuses over the course of the program: one in the tiny town of Gustavus and the other a remote homestead on the Inian Islands.
-Visiting Faculty will teach exclusively in Gustavus and will be housed a short drive or bike-ride away from campus.
+Visiting Faculty will teach predominantly in Gustavus and will be housed a short drive or bike-ride away from campus.
 In 2023, it is possible that Visiting Faculty may be asked to accompany (and teach during) weeklong field trips to the Inian Islands and/or the Alaska Native community of Hoonah.
 Faculty partners and families may or may not be invited on these outings, depending on space and logistics.

 The Tidelines staff and faculty community is small, consisting of the two co-directors, three staff members at the Good River Campus, the six Glacier Bay Year students, and a handful of interns.
-Most other staff members live on campus.
+Most other staff members live on campus or nearby.

 Living in Gustavus, Alaska

-Amenities in Gustavus are modest: a café, a restaurant, two small stores, a community center and a library.
+Amenities in Gustavus are modest: a café, a restaurant, a general store, a community center and a library.
 The community center has a small gym.
-Community events over 4th of July and Labor Day weekend are well worth attending.
-Opportunities for outdoor recreation are, by contrast, absolutely world-class.
+Opportunities for outdoor recreation are absolutely world-class.
 With some of the best kayaking, fishing, hiking, and wildlife viewing in the world, the Glacier Bay environs offer an unparalleled immersion into Alaskan life.

 Visiting Faculty will be subject to all local, state, and organizational Covid-19 protocols.
-All Tidelines staff, faculty, and residential students must be fully vaccinated against Covid-19 prior to arrival.
+All Tidelines staff, faculty, and residential students must be vaccinated against Covid-19 prior to arrival.
 We expect Covid restrictions to be relatively relaxed in 2023, but time will tell!
 If you would like to see a copy of our current Covid-19 Operating Plan, please email email@example.com, but bear in mind that it will almost certainly change before next summer.

 equal opportunity employment policy